Low Calorie Candy

 low calorie candy

 Start by combining your hot tea with the granulated sweetener until the sweetener has dissolved.
-Once the tea has cooled to room temperature, transfer it into a small saucepan.
-Sprinkle half the gelatine powder over the top and whisk very well, until mostly combined.
+Once the tea has cooled to room temperature, transfer it to a small saucepan.
+Sprinkle half the gelatin powder over the top and whisk very well, until mostly combined.
 Add the remaining gelatine and whisk well once more.

-Now, place the saucepan over low heat and allow it to warm up, until the gelatine has completely dissolved.
-Remove it from the heat and using an eye dropper or small teaspoon, drop portions of the mixture into a candy mold until it has all been used up.
-Place the filled candy mold into the refrigerator for 30 minutes, for it to set.
+Now, place the saucepan over low heat and let it warm until the gelatin has completely dissolved.
+Remove it from the heat and, using an eye dropper or a small teaspoon, drop portions of the mixture into a candy mold until it is all used up.
+Place the filled candy mold in the refrigerator for 30 minutes to set.

 Finally, once the candy has set, gently pop them out of the molds and enjoy.